Bright Angel Park, located in Cowichan Station (Electoral Area E), offers a wide range of activities for its visitors.

 Washroom building (Open all year)

 Head west off the Trans-Canada Highway onto Koksilah Road and take a right onto Tigwell Road.
 Park is at the end of the road.

-William John Hardy (Jack) Fleetwood, a lifetime Cowichan Valley resident, along with hiw wife Mabel Fleetwood, donated 4.13 ha of land to the government in 1958 for park use.
-Jack, and Irish Catholic, strongly believed in guardian angels and named the park in honor of these guiding spirits.
+William John Hardy (Jack) Fleetwood, a lifetime Cowichan Valley resident, along with his wife, Mabel Fleetwood, donated 4.13 ha of land to the government in 1958 for park use.
+Jack, an Irish Catholic, strongly believed in guardian angels and named the park in honor of these guiding spirits.
 Jack was a well respected business owner, as well as a writer.
 He wrote many poems inspired by the natural beauty of Bright Angel Park.

 Booking a Picnic Shelter & Group Camping:

 There are two shelters at Bright Angel Park.
 The Upper Shelter is associated with the wilderness group camping opportunity in the park and can accommodate tenting groups of up to 60 people.
 The Upper Shelter has a central open flame fire pit and firewood may be purchased through the reservation process.

 The Lower Shelter is a day use picnic shelter with 12 picnic tables and a wood fired grill and griddle.
 Firewood may be purchased through the reservation process.
 Please call ahead first to check for availability before filling out all the forms below.